MichaelHinrichs/FinModelUtility/README.md

 ## Credits

 - cooliscool, as their [Utility of Time](http://wiki.maco64.com/Tools/Utility_of_Time) program was used as the basis for the OoT exporter.
+- [@Asia81](https://github.com/Asia81) as their [HackingToolkit9DS](https://github.com/Asia81/HackingToolkit9DS-Deprecated-) is used to extract the contents of 3DS CIAs.
+- TTEMMA, as their [Gar/Zar UnPacker v0.2](https://gbatemp.net/threads/release-gar-zar-unpacker-v0-1.385264/) tool is used to extract the contents of Ocarina of Time 3D files.
 - [@nico](https://github.com/nico), AKA thakis, as their [szstools](http://amnoid.de/gc/) CLI is used to extract the contents of GameCube ISOs.
 - [@Gericom](https://github.com/Gericom), as their [MKDS Course Modifier](https://www.romhacking.net/utilities/1285/) program was used as the basis for the Pikmin 2 exporter.
 - [@intns](https://github.com/intns), as their [MODConv](https://github.com/intns/MODConv) tool was ported to add general support for Pikmin 1.